4lch4/Enigilo/README.md

-# Project Enmeti
+# Project Enigilo

-Enmeti is a [Visual Studio Code][0] extension that's sole purpose is to make it easier to insert and manage your links in Markdown files.
+Enigilo is a [Visual Studio Code][0] extension that's sole purpose is to make it easier to insert and manage your links in Markdown files.

 ## How to Use It